Home

 Figure 8: fixed point coordinates.

-Notes Regarding our Implementation of the Rasterization Algorithm
+Notes Regarding Our Implementation of the Rasterization Algorithm

 Conclusion